You’ve thought long and hard about your business plans and always dreamed of becoming your own boss.

 You’ve got the what, now you need the who.

-Central to your product’s success is your ability to identify and target a demographic that is willing and able to purchase your goods.
+Central to the success of your product, your online business, and that of all online business owners is the ability to identify and target a demographic that is willing and able to purchase your goods.

-Finding the right audience for your product will help you create projections for sales and revenue, as well as tell you how to brand your company and product.
+Finding the right audience for your product will help you create projections for sales and revenue, as well as inform your branding decisions.
+It will help with everything from choosing the right business name for your company to your logo and the product itself.

 Furthermore, your target market will also inform you which marketing channels to use and how to use them effectively.